i-learn-app/i-learn-app.github.io/pages/blooms.md

 > test and other evaluation of student learning.

 ###### Features
-1. Bookmark - the learner will be able to take notes and organize his/her ideas or write comparison relating and elaborating it is useful for the learner when he or she want to take notes in every lesson (Affective Domain: Organizing).
+1. The learner will be able to take notes and organize his/her ideas or write comparison relating and elaborating it is useful for the learner when he or she want to take notes in every lesson (Affective Domain: Organizing).